What 4 year degrees or qualifications are regarded as acceptable for admission to the Master's in Development Policy and Practice?

 Are there exams?

 Yes, just one!
-There is one for the course on ‘Topics in development policy’, accounting for 40% of the course grade.
-All other assessments are based on written assignments – and the mini dissertation.
+There is one for the course on ‘Research and Policy Numeracy’, accounting for 60% of the course grade.
+All other assessments are based on written assignments – and the research project.